micwik/ArnLib/README.md

 * Monitoring of newly created data objects and any mode change.

+* Login system, to give access protection and different privileges.

+* Remote access to Arn sessions, to view and control currently connected clients.

 #### Persistent storage

 * Optional persistent storage of object in SQLight or in a file.

 * Support for version control (VCS) of objects stored in files.
+This can be git.

 #### Java Script